symfony/symfony-docs/cookbook/form/form_collections.rst

 Render a custom prototype
 -------------------------

 Most of the time the provided prototype will be sufficient for your needs and does not need to be changed.
-Should you need to render a prototype for your own specific needs a But if you are in the situation were you need to have a complete custom prototype you can render it yourself:
+But if you are in the situation were you need to have a complete custom prototype you can render it yourself:

     .. code-block:: html+jinja
         data-prototype="{% filter escape %}{% include 'AcmeTaskBundle:Task:prototypeTask.html.twig' with { 'form': form.task.get('prototype') } %}{% endfilter %}"

 The included `AcmeTaskBundle:Task:prototypeTask.html.twig` contains the markup used for the prototype.
 This way you can not only easily structure your prototype-markup, you can also use this markup to render the contents of the collection when it already holds items:

 .. code-block:: html+jinja
     {% for task in tasks %}
         {% include 'AcmeTaskBundle:Task:prototypeTask.html.twig' with { 'form': form.task.vars.form } %}
     {% endfor %}

 This makes sure the displayed items are the same as the newly inserted from the prototype.